Bariatric Surgery Recovery Tips for Patients in Los Angeles, CA | HLB

 For one to seven days after surgery, you’ll be placed on a similar liquid diet followed by a pureed food diet for fourteen days, a soft foods diet for up to two months, and then a solid food diet for the rest of your life.

 Since recovery from bariatric surgery can take a few weeks after surgery, you should plan to have easier meals available.
-That will keep you from having to prepare meals on the fly, which you may not want to do while you’re recovering, and when you’re hungry enough to reach for a riskier type of food.
+That will keep you from preparing meals on the fly, which you may not want to do while you’re recovering and when you’re hungry enough to reach for a riskier type of food.

 2- Have a First-Aid Kit Ready

 After surgery, the treatment areas on your body may be bandaged.
-It is important to keep these wound areas clean and as dry as you can.
+Keeping these wound areas clean and as dry as possible is important.
 Otherwise, the incisions that were made during the procedure can become infected.

 When cleaning the area, wash the treatment site with a mild soap.
 You might want to avoid tub bathing or swimming until the wound has fully healed.
 This sometimes takes a few weeks, though your experience may vary.

 You will be responsible for redressing the treatment area after showering.
 Talk to your doctor for personalized advice.
-If you have surgical staples, these will be removed around ten days following surgery unless they are dissolvable, in which case they will disappear on their own.
+If you have surgical staples, these will be removed around ten days following surgery unless they are dissolvable, in which case they will disappear independently.

-Make sure you have surgical dressing materials on hand, along with over the counter pain medication for any discomfort you may feel.
+Ensure you have surgical dressing materials and over-the-counter pain medication for discomfort.
 Your doctor may also prescribe medications as needed if any pain persists.

-In addition to dressing and medicine, stock your first aid kit with things to keep you emotionally healthy as well.
+In addition to dressing and medicine, stock your first aid kit with things to keep you emotionally healthy.
 Things to keep on hand include a tablet for reading or watching shows and movies, books to read, and long USB cords to keep your mobile phone charged.
 With enough distractions, your bariatric surgery recovery period should pass by quickly.

 3- Clean & Set-Up Your Home

 Making sure your home is clean after surgery can boost your mood.
-The last thing you’ll want to do is sit in a dirty house or one in which chores need to be done.
-Do the laundry, clean the counters, and keep your home environment sanitized, which is critical for infection control.
+The last thing you’ll want to do is sit in a dirty house or one where chores must be done.
+Do the laundry, clean the counters, and sanitize your home environment, which is critical for infection control.

-Other ways to set up your home include making sure your meal items are within easy reach in the fridge and pantry.
-Put the remote control, your first aid kit, and some hand sanitizer by the spot where you’ll spend most of your time.
+Other ways to set up your home include ensuring your meal items are within easy reach in the fridge and pantry.
+Put the remote control, first aid kit, and hand sanitizer by the spot where you’ll spend most of your time.
 If that place is the recliner in front of the TV, you may also want a neck pillow, a grabby device in case the remote falls on the floor, and a pitcher for water.

 4- Keep Yourself Hydrated

 Make the pitcher of water you keep on hand a large one so you’re not constantly refilling.
 Getting your adequate fill of water does several things for your recovering body.
 Keeping hydrated allows your body’s nutrients to travel freely to the areas of your body where they are needed most.
-Drinking more water boosts your mood and getting at least eight glasses a day can supercharge your body’s natural healing ability.
+Drinking more water boosts your mood, and getting at least eight glasses daily can supercharge your body’s natural healing ability.
 Your skin will also look great.
 Your body is made mostly of water.
-It makes sense that you’d need more of it to heal up nicely.
+It makes sense that you’d need more of it to heal nicely.

 5- Set Out Comfy Clothing

-As someone finally drawing their line in the sand against obesity, you look forward to the day when you can fit into smaller clothes.
-As the weight falls off, the clothes you used to wear will become baggier and baggier until eventually, you buy a whole new wardrobe.
+As someone finally draws their line in the sand against obesity, you look forward to the day when you can fit into smaller clothes.
+As the weight falls off, the clothes you used to wear will become baggier and baggier until you eventually buy a whole new wardrobe.

-You can anticipate that time by wearing clothes that are baggier during your post-bariatric surgery recovery.
-Loose clothing will be easier to slip on and off when you may not feel like doing very much.
-Having your clothes already prepared ahead of time allows you to slip on what you need and go without having to worry about clothing selection.
-Wearing loose clothing also helps you maintain good circulation, which is a healing aid.
+You can anticipate that time by wearing baggier clothes during your post-bariatric surgery recovery.
+Loose clothing will be easier to slip on and off when you may not like doing much.
+Having your clothes prepared beforehand allows you to slip on what you need and go without worrying about clothing selection.
+Wearing loose clothing also helps you maintain good circulation, a healing aid.

 6- Move Around Some

-You might be flat on your back for a day or two after surgery.
-Your surgeon may keep you in the hospital during this time to monitor your progress.
+After surgery, you might be flat on your back for a day or two.
+Your surgeon may keep you in the hospital to monitor your progress.
 Eventually, you will be sent home.
 While recovering at home, you may not feel like doing very much.
 However, sitting too long can harm you as a post-op bariatric patient.
-You need to keep your body moving to aid in blood flow, and to keep your spirits up.
+You need to keep your body moving to aid blood flow and keep your spirits up.

-Drinking lots of water will force you to take a few trips per day to the bathroom.
-These slight journeys from room to room can be invigorating, and they’re necessary for effective healing.
-In addition to your restroom breaks, try to walk around the living room or outside a bit so you can keep your heart rate up and body healthy as you recover.
+Drinking lots of water will force you to take several daily trips to the bathroom.
+These slight journeys from room to room can be refreshing and necessary for effective healing.
+In addition to your restroom breaks, try to walk around the living room or outside a bit to keep your heart rate up and your body healthy as you recover.

 7- Envision Your Future Weight Loss

 Recovery from bariatric surgery can cause you to focus on all the wrong things.
-You have a surgical treatment site that needs changing, your surgical wound may be sore, and though you feel less hungry overall, the liquid diet may be tough to manage at first.
+You have a surgical treatment site that needs changing, your surgical wound may be sore, and though you feel less hungry overall, the liquid diet may be tough to manage initially.

 These are all normal feelings to have as a patient of bariatric surgery.
-What’s important to remember is why you are in recovery to begin with.
-You underwent a procedure like gastric sleeve or gastric bypass because you had tried everything to defeat obesity, but to no avail.
+What’s important to remember is why you are in recovery, to begin with.
+You underwent a procedure like a gastric sleeve or gastric bypass because you had tried everything to defeat obesity but to no avail.
 You are finally taking control of your life by choosing to be healthy.

 Ready to Start Your Weight Loss Journey?